 - a.
 Indoor entertainment means an establishment offering entertainment, recreation or games of skill to the general public for a charge and is entirely enclosed in a building excluding other uses listed in the Use Regulations Schedule of Article 6.
 Typical uses include indoor sports arenas, indoor skating rinks, bowling alleys, movie theaters, billiard parlors and arcades.
 Typical uses include bowling alleys, bingo parlors, movie theaters, pool halls, billiard parlors and video game arcades. - b.
 Outdoor entertainment means an establishment offering entertainment, recreation or games of skill to the general public for a charge where any portion of the activity takes place in the open excluding other uses listed in the Use Regulations Schedule of Article 6.
 Typical uses include archery ranges, athletic fields, skating rinks, batting cages, golf driving ranges, tennis, swimming, go-cart tracks and miniature golf. - c.
 Temporary outdoor entertainment means an establishment offering entertainment or games of skill for a charge serving the general public at a temporary location which may utilize tents, temporary structures and/or the temporary utilization of vehicles. - 144.
-Equipment cabinet or shelter means a structure located near a wireless communications facility that contains electronics, back-up power generators or other on-site supporting equipment. - 145.
-Environmental Site Assessment (ESA) means a comprehensive written report prepared by a qualified ecologist or biologist that identifies and discusses the quality of any natural features and wildlife existing on a site. - 146.
+Environmental Site Assessment (ESA) means a comprehensive written report prepared by a qualified ecologist or biologist that identifies and discusses the quality of any natural features and wildlife existing on a site. - 145.
 Equestrian amenities means low-impact amenities that serve the purposes of equestrian use and training activities including structural improvements such as fences and dressage walls but not lighting standards or seating and non-structural improvements such as banks, ditches, jumps, paddocks, polo fields, riding arenas and riding rings.
 Equestrian amenities do not include livestock waste storage areas or similar facilities.

-147. Equestrian arena means:
+146. Equestrian arena means: